 - Production occupations: 11.9%

-The industries with the largest number of union workers include the public sector, utilities, transportation, telecommunications, construction, educational services, motion pictures and sound recording, and manufacturing.
+The industries with the largest number of union workers include the federal, state, and local government sectors, utilities, transportation, telecommunications, construction, educational services, motion pictures and sound recording, and manufacturing.
 There are many different types of jobs available within each industry.